IanFinlayson/exploring-cs/chapter03.md

 The way that a variable is created in Python is by putting the name on the left hand side, then an equals sign, and finally the thing that you want to store in the variable.
-For instance, if we want to save our user\'s input in a variable, we could do it like this:
+For instance, if we want to save our user's input in a variable, we could do it like this:

 ``` {.python}
 answer = input("How are you feeling today? ")